-Therapists echo Cane’s observations in clinical applications of expressive art with individuals, using several variations of the simple scribble in cases of trauma and bilateral drawing methods (McNamee, 2003) for not only self-regulation, but also in trauma processing (Malchiodi, in press; Urhausen, 2015).
+Therapists echo Cane’s observations in clinical applications of expressive art with individuals, using several variations of the simple scribble in cases of trauma and bilateral drawing methods (McNamee, 2003) for not only self-regulation but also in trauma processing (Malchiodi, in press; Urhausen, 2015).
 In the case of bilateral drawing, there is an assumption that because both hands are engaged that both hemispheres of the brain are stimulated.
-This concept reflects Shapiro’s model of Eye Movement Desensitization and Reprocessing (EMDR) (2001) treatment that involves dual attention stimulation and consists of a practitioner facilitating bilateral eye movements, taps and sounds as sensory cues with an individual.
-When combined with trauma narratives, it is believed that visual, auditory or tactile cues help the individual by directing focus on the present rather than what has happened in the past.
-While applications of bilateral drawing methods and the integration of art expression within the practice of EMDR seem to be effective, most of these art-based applications have not been thoroughly explained through evidence-based research and only demonstrate preliminary effectiveness through small scale observational studies and case examples.
+This concept reflects Shapiro’s model of Eye Movement Desensitization and Reprocessing (EMDR) (2001) treatment that involves dual-attention stimulation and consists of a practitioner facilitating bilateral eye movements, taps, and sounds as sensory cues with an individual.
+When combined with trauma narratives, it is believed that visual, auditory, or tactile cues help the individual by directing focus on the present rather than what has happened in the past.
+While applications of bilateral drawing methods and the integration of artistic expression within the practice of EMDR seem to be effective, most of these art-based applications have not been thoroughly explained through evidence-based research and only demonstrate preliminary effectiveness through small-scale observational studies and case examples.

 Be well and draw on both sides of your brain,

 Cathy Malchiodi, PhD

 Cane, F. (1951).
 The artist in each of us.
 London: Thames and Hudson.

 Malchiodi, C. (2003/2011).
 Art therapy and the brain.
 In C. Malchiodi (Ed.), Handbook of Art Therapy (pp. 17-26).
 New York: Guilford.

 McNamee, C. 2003 Bilateral art: Facilitating systemic integration and balance.
 The Arts in Psychotherapy, 30(5): 283-292.
 DOI: 10.1016/j.aip.2003.08.005